15 Important Product Metrics You Should Track

 • Avoid vanity metrics that don’t effectively reflect business outcomes or indicate opportunities for action.

-• See the top 15 metrics to track and how to measure them in The Amplitude Guide to Product Metrics
+• See the top 15 metrics to track and how to measure them in

 What are product metrics?

 Product metrics show how users interact with your product.
-They’re derived from measurements and often have a numeric component of time, ratio, rate, etc. For example, your activation rate measures how well you’re increasing the number of new active users in your product.
+They’re derived from measurements and often have a numeric component of time, ratio, rate, etc. For example, your measures how well you’re increasing the number of new active users in your product.
 Feature usage tracks how a user engages with a given feature, which can provide insight into what aspects of your product deliver the most value or critical actions in the customer journey.
 Tracking whether users repeatedly return to your product helps you understand whether your business is growing sustainably.

 Metrics vs. KPIs vs. OKRs